-Here are my favorite profiles, blog posts, and articles from the reams I've written.
-Welcome to my portfolio.
+Here are my favorite blog posts, articles, and LinkedIn profiles out of the reams I've written.

 We’ve been through fad after fad in an effort to whittle waistlines, squeeze into our high school jeans, get fit for swimsuit season, and to get healthier overall.

 But with people now cherry picking what we're willing to eat and what we're not, we’re starting to see the fad diet backlash hit foods that are also tied to sensitivities and intolerances.